 Before adding a keyframe, go to the desired frame to set the current frame.

-Tap on the empty circle next to the color to add a new keyframe.
+Tap on the dark diamond next to the color to add a new keyframe.

-Diamonds indicate the presence of keyframes for specific values (position, scale, rotation).
+White diamonds indicate the presence of keyframes for specific values (position, scale, rotation, opacity).

-Tap on a diamond to remove the keyframe, it then becomes an empty circle.
+Tap on a white diamond to remove the keyframe.

 Simply moving your image on the canvas with the transformation box creates keyframes on the current frame for the different values you moved.